kammitama5/kammitama5.github.io/_posts/2017-10-1-Monday-October-1st.md

 ## The conference

-- I attended Simon Marlow's talk on Haxl, a talk on SAT Solvers that involved architectural constrains (and Rhino!
+- I attended Simon Marlow's talk on Haxl, a talk on SAT Solvers that involved architectural constraints (and Rhino!
 I've used Rhino!) and Dependent Types in Haskell.
 Also a talk on Crypto and password-less passwords, and one on Flutter.
 Also attended the Keynote on Open Source, which was quite good!